otalu/conductaid/README.md

-### Livestreaming Proof of Concept
+### Proof of Concept In Action

 <iframe width="560" height="315" src="https://www.youtube.com/embed/Gs7KTd38o4Y" frameborder="0" allowfullscreen></iframe>

-Over the course of the music piece, the volume information from a time interval is averaged and communicated to the musician.
+This proof-of-concept video demonstrates all the features of our system - tempo detection, volume detection, and cue detection - in real-time.
+The end result is a system that performs the analysis in real-time and computes the parameters of interest.
+Since this feedback is in the form of a visual display, it wouldn't work for visually-impaired musicians; however, it could be easily connected to a simple haptic feedback system to notify the musician when values change.

 ## Future Steps